 The Prophecy of the Unbroken Bones

-The crucifixion of Jesus was not only a historical event but also the fulfillment of ancient prophecy, written centuries before Jesus's birth.
-From the Passover lamb of Exodus to the words of David and Zechariah, the Gospels show that every detail of Christās death was foretold and accomplished in perfect alignment with Scripture.
+The Gospels demonstrate that the crucifixion of Jesus was not only a historical event but also the fulfillment of ancient prophecy, written centuries before Jesus's birth.
+From the Passover lamb of Exodus to the words of David and Zechariah, the Gospels show that several details of Christās death were foretold and accomplished in extraordinary alignment with Scripture.

 š The Passover Lamb and Unbroken Bones Prophecy